Can Offline Metrics Measure Explanation Goals? A Comparative Survey Analysis of Offline Explanation Metrics in Recommender Systems: Rapid Literature Review

 Therefore, how explanations are evaluated offline and online are currently unrelated.
 One of the main reasons is due to the complexity of performing user evaluations since they require the development of a user application, recruitment of participants, and rigorous statistical analysis for evaluating and comparing explanations.\looseness=-1

-Future directions of our literature review rely on the creation of a framework for the evaluation of explanations in \ac{RS} considering the conduction of offline experiments, metrics for each source of information, and availability of data and generated explanations, which could help create explanations algorithms develop a state-of-the-art evolution of algorithms.
-In addition works on hybrid and personality explanation types, as well as counterfactual explanations are new emerging research topics that could be further explored.\looseness=-1
+Future directions of our literature review rely on the creation of a theoretical framework for the evaluation of explanations in \ac{RS}, considering the conduction of offline experiments, metrics for each source of information, and availability of data and generated explanations, which could help create explanation algorithms to develop a state-of-the-art evolution of algorithms.
+In addition works on hybrid and personality explanation styles, as well as counterfactual explanations are new emerging research topics that could be further explored.\looseness=-1